acdcjunior/markdown-prism-revealjs/README.md

 That's it.

+**IMPORTANT:** As it uses external markdown, you'll have to run the `index.html` file through a web server (or disable the strict origin policy for local files at your browser).
+See details at [running.md](running.md).

-For printing, only [decktape](https://github.com/astefanutti/decktape) will do the job.
-(The CSS for printing did not work at all, so I removed it.)
+For printing, only [decktape](https://github.com/astefanutti/decktape) will do the job (the CSS style for printing did not work at all, so I removed it.)